What Are Flock Cameras?

 (EFF).

-True safety comes from healthy, empowered communities — not automated suspicion.
-Community-led safety initiatives have shown far greater long-term success
+True safety comes from healthy, empowered communities; not automated suspicion.
+Community-led safety initiatives have demonstrated

 Part of a Larger Trend